mne-tools/mne-python/doc/documentation.rst

 This is where you can learn about all the things you can do with MNE.
 It contains **background information** and **tutorials** for taking a deep-dive into the techniques that MNE-python covers.
 You'll find practical information on how to use these methods with your data, and in many cases some high-level concepts underlying these methods.

 There are also **examples**, which contain a short use-case to highlight MNE-functionality and provide inspiration for the many things you can do with this package.
-You can also find a gallery of these examples in the `examples gallery <auto_examples/index.html>`_.
+You can also find a gallery of these examples in the :ref:`examples gallery <sphx_glr_auto_examples>`.

 **See the links below for an introduction to MNE-python, or click one of the sections on this page to see more.**